RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 ###### <i>"....[Example] was always working <a href="https://web.archive.org/web/20160213100046/https://www.nydailynews.com/entertainment/gossip/o-simpson-bugged-nicole-private-investigator-article-1.228370">for two, or three, different sides</a> — gathering information he can trade someday."
 Patterns exist...</i>

 The Future definitely needs more "Veronica Mars" investigator white hats in 'hollywood' and 3rd parties and/or reporters even getting men to be witnesses of women abused (both videos are from the 2000s):
-<br>Video - Top Ten Unforgettable Moments (2004-2007) - https://www.youtube.com/watch?v=dYk_rIidKm4
+<br>Video - Veronica Mars Top Ten Unforgettable Moments (2004-2007) - https://www.youtube.com/watch?v=dYk_rIidKm4
 <br>Video - BUZZ 11-28-12 Starring Sharon Lawrence and Cassidy Freeman (2007) - https://youtu.be/2Ie2OcADm30
-- Information for Educational Purposes
+<br>Information for Educational Purposes